mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 Finally, there’s the **issue of size**.

 16 bit float per channel images are big.
 32 bit float per channel images are bigger.
 This means that they will eat RAM and that painting and filtering will be slower.
-This is something that will fix itself over the years, but not many people have such a high-end pc yet, so it can be a blocker.
+This is something that will fix itself over the years, but not many people have such a high-end PC yet, so it can be a blocker.

 So the issues are tools, expectations and size.